hurdg/hurdg.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Gavin Hurd is a Master's of Data Science candidate at the University of Calgary.
 His research is centred on modelling complex biological systems.
-Gavin has developed frameworks with which to understand and predict movement patterns of wildlife, but his expertise extends beyond ecology to molecular biology and genomics.
 {style="text-align: justify;"}